leoz0214/pyriodic-table/README.md

 #### Symbol

-This is the abbrevation for an element, consisting of one or two Latin letters, and starting with a capital letter.
+This is the abbrevation for an element, consisting of one or two Latin letters, and starts with a capital letter.
 It is much more convenient than having to refer to an element's name.

 For example, the symbol for hydrogen is '**H**', and the symbol